- Multiple myeloma is a relatively rare, non-curable form of cancer that affects plasma cells, one of the components of blood.

 Blood plasma is a pale yellow blood cell found in the body that holds blood cells in suspension.
 Plasma cells are found in the bone marrow along with white blood cells and platelets.
 This plasma substance makes up about 55% of blood volume and contains different components including electrolytes, glucose, proteins such as albumin and fibrinogen, growth hormones, and antibodies.
 These components are important for providing the body with proteins, modulating blood pressure, growing of bone and muscle among others.
-Plasma also serves to get rid of waste and help to clot by delivering clotting factors to the site of cuts and lesions.
+Plasma also serves to get rid of waste and help clotting by delivering clotting factors to the site of cuts and lesions.

 One important function of plasma is to fight infection.
-There are two main types of cells that the immune system uses to fight infection, T cells, and B cells.
-Plasma develops out of mature B cells that respond to infection.
+There are two main types of cells that the immune system uses to fight infection, T cells and B cells.
+Plasma develops out of mature B cells that response to infection.
 Plasma cells then make antibodies, also known as immunoglobulin’s, that attach to infection and act as a maker for the body to attack and destroy the foreign germs.
 There are five types of antibodies that a plasma cell can: IgA, IgD, IgE, IgG, and IgM.

 How Prevalent is Multiple Myeloma?

-Fortunately, over the last 20 years, the survival rates of cancer have almost doubled a trend that continues to improve with each passing year due to the advancements in treatment and medical care.
+Fortunately over the last 20 years, the survival rates of cancer have almost doubled a trend that continues to improve with each passing year due to the advancements in treatment and medical care.

 What Causes Multiple Myeloma?